Pi4J/pi4j.github.io/content/documentation/java-for-arm.md

 drwxrwxr-x 10  111  122 4096 Jul 10 16:50 zulu11.41.75-ca-jdk11.0.8-linux_aarch32hf
 ```

-Now we have the JDK11 ready to be used, but it still needs to be configured so the OS is aware of it.
+Now we have the JDK11 ready to be used, but it still needs to be configured, so the OS is aware of it.

 ```
-$ sudo update-alternatives --install /usr/bin/java java /usr/lib/java/bin/java 1
+$ sudo update-alternatives --install /usr/bin/java java /usr/lib/jvm/zulu11.41.75-ca-jdk11.0.8-linux_aarch32hf/bin/java 1
-$ sudo update-alternatives --install /usr/bin/javac javac /usr/lib/java/bin/javac 1
+$ sudo update-alternatives --install /usr/bin/javac javac /usr/lib/jvm/zulu11.41.75-ca-jdk11.0.8-linux_aarch32hf/bin/javac 1
 ```

 At this moment we can select the new JDK to link it to the “java” and “javac” command.